thaocad/PRS-on-SPARK/README.md

 Second allele [string]

 ### .vcf file
-This is a default format for the
+This is a default format for the genotype data returned from Sanger Institute.
+Details about the format can be found [here](http://www.internationalgenome.org/wiki/Analysis/Variant%20Call%20Format/vcf-variant-call-format-version-40/)

 ## Running command-line script PRS_run.py
 ### Parameters